lofar-astron/factor/README.md

 What's New since v1.1
 ---------------------

+* An unarchiving tool (`unarchivefactor`) has been added that can unarchive an archive made with `archivefactor`
+* An option (`update_selfcal_clean_regions`) has been added that controls whether user-supplied clean masks are updated during selfcal
+* Intersections in user-supplied clean masks are now detected and an error raised
+* An archiving tool (`archivefactor`) has been added that can archive the subtracted datasets, the sky models, the instrument tables, the selfcal plots, and the calibrated data for one or more directions
-* Factor now uses the polynomial sky models generated directly by WSClean during imaging, resulting in improved and faster subtraction of extended sources.
-Due to this change, Factor now requires WSClean v2.3 or higher.
+* Polynomial sky models generated directly by WSClean during imaging are used for prediction, resulting in improved and faster subtraction of extended sources.
+Due to this change, Factor now requires WSClean v2.3 or higher

 What's New in v1.1